clintonyeb/mujava-cli/README.md

 # MuJava Command Line Tool

-This is a simple-wrapper for the mujava project (link), which does all the necessary configurations for you.
+This is a simple-wrapper for the mujava project [MuJava](https://cs.gmu.edu/~offutt/mujava/), which does all the necessary configurations for you.

 (Video Here)